SQIAsignHD: SQIsignHD Adaptor Signature: Introduction

-In the context of post-quantum cryptography, the first established post-quantum adaptor signature is LAS \cite{LAS}, which is built on standard lattice assumptions such as Module-LWE and Module-SIS and has a simplified form of Dilithium \cite{dilithium} as its underlying signature.
-Applications that employ LAS in their structures require zero-knowledge proof to ensure that the extracted witness is of the desired norm and satisfies the hard relation.
-However, the most efficient variant of such a proof is 53KB \cite{53K} in size, resulting in significant off-chain communication costs.
-From a privacy standpoint, when LAS is utilized inside particular applications, such as establishing PCNs, it can leak non-trivial information, compromising the overall privacy of the architecture.
-It should also be noted that there was another attempt to design an adaptor signature, named SQI-AS, introduced in \cite{val}, using SQISign \cite{sqisign} as the underlying signature.
-The authors exploit the idea of SIDH \cite{sidh} to apply the corresponding hard relation in their design.
-However, due to the devastating attacks \cite{CDattackSIDH, attack2SIDH, attack3} on SIDH, the SQI-AS lost its security.
-It is because of the fact that SQI-AS's adapting algorithm benefits from SIDH-like operation, thereby in the pre-signature phase of the protocol, it is required to publish the image of the torsion points as auxiliary information to realize the adaptation phase while this SIDH-based additional information is one of the main ingredients in breaking the SIDH security, and consequently exposing the secret key isogeny.
+In the realm of post-quantum cryptography, the first post-quantum adaptor signature, LAS \cite{LAS}, was established using lattice-based assumptions such as Module-LWE and Module-SIS, with a simplified form of Dilithium \cite{dilithium} as the underlying signature scheme.
+Applications using LAS require zero-knowledge proofs to ensure the extracted witness satisfies the desired norm and the hard relation.
+However, the most efficient proof variant is 53KB \cite{53K}, leading to significant off-chain communication costs.
+Moreover, LAS, when used in specific applications like PCNs, can leak non-trivial information, compromising the overall privacy of the architecture.